2 women are killed at a church in Iowa, hours after a shooting near Milwaukee

 "We're still investigating to identify if it was a targeted attack, or if it was a random attack," Lennie said.

-Hours earlier, at about 2:30 p.m., police said multiple shots were fired at the Graceland Cemetery in Racine, Iowa, about 30 miles south of Milwaukee.
+Hours earlier, at about 2:30 p.m., police said multiple shots were fired at the Graceland Cemetery in Racine, Wis., about 30 miles south of Milwaukee.

 Ascension All Saints Hospital, which is next to the cemetery, was treating an unspecified number of victims, according to The Associated Press.